Jon Drenning: Crimson Glory

 In 1979, guitarist Ben Jackson and drummer Dana Burnell co-founded the band Pierced Arrow, which was later renamed Beowulf.
 This band underwent multiple lineup changes before they were later joined by Drenning, bassist Jeff Lords, and finally vocalist John Patrick McDonald, Jr., who would become professionally known as Midnight, and settled on the name Crimson Glory in 1983.

 Since their inception, Crimson Glory have released four studio albums with Drenning and Lords being the only members to appear on each one; Drenning would also serve as the sole guitarist on their third album Strange and Beautiful.
 Other studio members have been drummer Ravi Jahkotia and vocalist Wade Black, who appeared respectively on Strange and Beautiful and Astronomica.
 The original lineup eventually reunited in March 2005 with tentative plans for recording a fifth album.
-However, Midnight passed away in 2009 at the age of 47 from a stomach aneurysm.
+However, Midnight died in 2009 at the age of 47 from a stomach aneurysm.

 In 2010, Crimson Glory reemerged with new vocalist Todd La Torre and tentative plans for a fifth album.
 The band toured for three years before La Torre parted ways with the band to join Queensrÿche, putting the band on hiatus again.